 If you're more of a visual learner, check out this video I made detailing my own experience selling jewelry on Worthy:

-How do you know the price is fair?
+How do you know if Worthy's price is fair?

 First, the size of the field of buyers helps ensure no one is trying to swindle you out of your earrings.
 But more importantly is that Worthy's assessment isn’t just done in-house.